Humphrey de Bohun, 3rd Earl of Hereford: Private war in the Marches

-Parallel with the Welsh Wars, Hereford was also struggling to assert his claims to lands in the Marches against other Marcher lords.
+Parallel with the Welsh Wars, Hereford was also struggling to assert his claims to lands in the Marches against other marcher lords.
 In 1284 Edward I granted the hundred of Iscennen in Carmarthenshire to John Giffard.
 Hereford believed the land belonged to him by right of conquest, and started a campaign to win the lands back, but the king took Giffard's side.
 Problems also arose with the earl of Gloucester.
 As Gloucester's former ward, Hereford had to buy back his own right of marriage, but Gloucester claimed he had not received the full sum.
 There was also remaining resentment on Hereford's part for his subordination to Gloucester in the 1282–83 campaign.
 The conflict came to a head when Gloucester's started construction of a castle at Morlais, which Hereford claimed was his land.
 In 1286, the Crown ordered Gloucester to cease, but to no avail.

 It had long been established Marches custom to solve conflicts through private warfare.
 Hereford's problem, however, was his relative weakness in the Marches, and now he was facing open conflict with two different enemies.
 He, therefore, decided to take the issue to the king instead, in a break with tradition.
 King Edward again ordered Gloucester to stop, but the earl ignored the order and initiated raids on Hereford's lands.
 Hostilities continued and Hereford responded, until both earls were arrested and brought before the king.
 The real offence was not the private warfare in itself, but the fact that the earls had not respected the king's injunction to cease.
 In the parliament of January 1292, Gloucester was fined 10,000 marks and Hereford 1,000.
 Gloucester's liberty of Glamorgan was declared forfeit, and confiscated by the crown, as was Hereford's of Brecon.

 In the end, the fines were never paid, and the lands were soon restored.
 Edward had nevertheless demonstrated an important point.
-After the conquest of Wales, the strategic position of the Marches lordships was less vital to the English crown, and the liberty awarded to the Marcher lords could be curtailed.
+After the conquest of Wales, the strategic position of the Marcher lordships was less vital to the English crown, and the liberty awarded to the marcher lords could be curtailed.
 For Edward this was, therefore, a good opportunity to assert the royal prerogative, and to demonstrate that it extended also into the Marches of Wales.